ammarhakim/gkeyll1/docs/manual/maxwell-eigensystem.rst

 -----------------------------------------------------

 The perfectly hyperbolic Maxwell equations are a modification of the Maxwell equations that take into account the divergence relations.
+The modified equations explicitly "clean" divergence errors and are a hyperbolic generalization of the Hodge project method commonly used in electromagnetism to correct for charge conservation errors.
+See [munz_2000]_, [munz_2000b]_, [munz_2000c]_ for details.

+These equations are written as

 .. math::